elyabebat0129/cardapio/README.md

 # Digital Menu App

 A Vue 3 application built with Vite to manage a fictional snack bar menu.
-The system allows adding itens, filtering by category, viewing a dynamic summary, and removing products.
+The system allows adding items, filtering by category, viewing a dynamic summary, and removing products.

 ---